argonzalez90/cse15l-lab-reports/Lab1.md

 ![image](ls_ArgumentFile.png)

 > The working directory was /home/lecture1 and when the file Hello.java was entered as an argument it returned the name of the file because it is the only thing that could be in a path file.
 Due to path files not containing paths for other files or directories.
+This is not an error.

 ---